What is the best lawn mower for hills? 225 homeowners weigh in

 The 25-horsepower Kubota engine in the Steiner 450 provides excellent power for mowing.
 It also has an innovative four-wheel-drive system that delivers higher torque and traction on hills that most products can't match.
 The machine's articulated front and rear axles allow it to flex over steep and uneven terrain, providing excellent stability and balance while mowing on inclines.

 An especially notable feature of the Steiner 450 is its Quick-Hitch attachment system, which lets you swap between more than 25 different attachments in little time.
-The 450 can mow grass, a trench for irrigation pipes, or snow removal – in every way, it's the perfect solution for a home with a large, mixed-use property.
+The 450 can mow grass, dig a trench for irrigation pipes, or remove snow – in every way, it's the perfect solution for a home with a large, mixed-use property.

 Why Homeowners Say Ventrac and Steiner Are Worth the Investment

-Though Ventrac and Steiner's mowers are quite a spend, they will do things on a hill that few other lawn tractors ever can.
+Though Ventrac's and Steiner's mowers are quite a spend, they will do things on a hill that few other lawn tractors ever can.
 That includes maintaining traction, stability, and control on a hill, which is why these mowers are a top pick for hilly or ruggedly terraced properties, especially larger properties.
 Also, thanks to a range of attachments, maintaining your property year-round has never been easier.

 The homeowners who wrote in said they have slopes up to 30 degrees and own a Ventrac or a Steiner to handle the several acres they have to mow.
 They noted that the hefty prices were worth the safety, dependability, and versatility these brands offer.